alexwilson/IrcMysqlLogs/README.md

 Sean, if you're out there, here's a fixed/butchered one for you.
 Contact me on IRC if you read this.

-Report errors to DJ_Arghlex (If I'm not there just say this in IRC and I'll hear you) on irc.stormbit.net in #stormbit or via PM.
+Report errors to DJ_Arghlex on irc.stormbit.net in #stormbit or via PM.
 ==========
+If I'm not there, say my nick on IRC and I'll hear it.

 Usage
 ==========